 What is A Rug Pull Scam?

 Rug pull is derived from the phrase “to pull the rug out from under someone”, which roughly translates to pulling the rug out from one edge so the person standing falls flat on the floor.

 In the crypto space, rug pull is described as a situation wherein the developers of a crypto project pull out support, thereby leaving the investors and users with worthless tokens.
-It often happens when an entity convinces people to buy into their cryptocurrency and then drains out its liquidity, which makes it impossible for token holders to trade the cryptocurrency in the process.
+It often happens when an entity convinces people to buy into their cryptocurrency and drains out its liquidity, making it impossible for token holders to trade the cryptocurrency in the process.
 For example, an “X” token is traded against “ETH”.
 When the malicious actors remove all the ETH liquidity from the X/ETH pair, traders won’t be able to trade their X tokens.

 How does Rug Pull Work?